cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

   - api.CrucialExams.com,
   - IP 4.5.4.5 (all in a single cert).
 - X-509-compliant certificate:
-  - Exmaple: hardening a web server, which should allow a secure certificate-based session using the organization's PKI infrastructure.
+  - Example: hardening a web server, which should allow a secure certificate-based session using the organization's PKI infrastructure.
 The web server should also utilize the latest security techniques and standards.
 - self-signed certificate:
   - not issued by a trusted CA.
   - Private CAs within an enterprise often create self-signed certificates.